 He volunteered that the leaders of Ansar al-Shariah had joined him in the operations room shortly after the attack began — underscoring the permeability of the line between threat and protector among Benghazi militias.

 Of all the major militias in the city, Libya Shield was the best positioned to intervene.
-It was arguably the most formidable in the country at the time, and its leader, Mr. Bin Hamid received an urgent call from the ambassador’s friend Mr. Habib asking for help.
+It was arguably the most formidable in the country at the time, and its leader, received an urgent call from the ambassador’s friend Mr. Habib asking for help.
 Mr. Bin Hamid arrived at the scene within 30 minutes after the attack began, he said in an interview.

 “The situation wasn’t suitable for me to go inside the compound,” Mr. Bin Hamid said.
 “And when the shooting stopped, we thought the Americans had been evacuated.”